joseph-c-mcguire/Portfolio/README.md

 My team and I then produced 2 posters to present our findinigs at the Intelligence Communities Academic Research Symposium in Washington D.C.

 ## Personal Projects
-Attached are 2 Jupyter notebooks, one on network theory and some explanations and visualizations, and the other on some techniques used in optimization in machine learning.
+Attached are Jupyter notebooks, one on network theory and some explanations and visualizations.